Hammer update for Google Maps: The new feature completely changes route planning

 Previously, Street View users were only able to view two-dimensional images of tracks.
 With the new global view functionality, Google is now taking route planning to a whole new level.

-Also practical: With the all-round display extension, users can also get information about traffic, air quality and weather in advance – regardless of whether they are traveling by car, bike or on foot.
+Also practical: By expanding the immersive view, users can also get information about traffic, air quality and weather in advance – regardless of whether they are traveling by car, bicycle or on foot.

 According to Google, the new feature will start rolling out this summer and will be available in 15 cities by the end of the year.
 It is not yet known what these things are and whether German cities like Berlin or Munich are also involved.